Episode 7: From Russia With Love

 Many European governments are genuinely concerned that in recent years, Russia has, as Britain's intelligence chief told the FT last year, gone feral.

-Only, the rather alarming thing is that this chaos, this risk-taking,
+Only the rather alarming thing is that this chaos, this risk-taking, it's by design.

 former intelligence officers and military people with an intelligence war mindset who have now turned the tradecraft of the KGB into the statecraft of the Russian state.